simonprickett/simonprickett.github.io/_pages/resume.md

 permalink: "/resume/"
 ---
 <h2>Summary</h2>
-TODO overview and portfolio links...
+<p>TODO overview and portfolio links...</p>

-I regularly create software and hardware projects, and write and publish videos about them on my website at <a href="https://simonprickett.dev" target="_blank">https://simonprickett.dev</a>.
+<p>I regularly create software and hardware projects, and write and publish videos about them on my website at <a href="https://simonprickett.dev" target="_blank">https://simonprickett.dev</a>.
 You'll also find my coding projects on GitHub at <a href="https://github.com/simonprickett" target="_blank">https://github.com/simonprickett</a>.
+My projects have been featured in the Arduino, Adafruit and Cloudflare blogs.</p>
 <hr/>
 <h2>Contact Details</h2>
 <p>Reach me by email at <code>simon@crudworks.org</code>.
 References are available on request.</p>